 - Grain-matching.
 We can cut multiple doors and drawers from one, very large, panel of wood.
 This allows for the grain of the wood to continue through several doors and drawers to create a precise look.
 (See photo at lower left of a walnut door and lift.)

-- Other materials – chrome or aluminum doors, any of over 300 glass options, high-gloss acrylic, even stone veneer panels!
-So many different materials we can use to fabricate your cabinets.
+- Other materials – chrome or aluminum doors, any of over 300 glass options, high-gloss acrylic, even stone veneer panels.

 Builders Custom Cabinets:

-- Usually have fixed, particle-board shelving rather than adjustable plywood shelving (makes function limited to available space).
+- Usually have fixed, particle-board shelving rather than adjustable plywood shelving (limits the kitchens functionality).

 - Usually have no backs – they rely upon the sheetrock for the back of the cabinet – this will eventually get damaged and start dropping drywall into your plates.